This guide has been created for system administrators.

 - Adjustment to base entitlement value - Edays will add the provided values to the user’s current entitlement.

-- New base entitlement value - Edays will set the user’s base entitlement to the value provided in the CSV.
+- New Base Entitlement Value (Recommended) - Edays will set the user’s base entitlement to the value provided in the CSV.

 - New remaining entitlement balance - Edays will set the user’s remaining entitlement to the value provided.